abhisheksaral/bhaiFlix/README.md

 bhaiFlix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

+## Flix Part 2

+### User Stories

+#### REQUIRED (10pts)
+- [x] (5pts) User can tap a cell to see more details about a particular movie.
+- [x] (5pts) User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

+#### BONUS
+- [x] (2pts) User can tap a poster in the collection view to see a detail screen of that movie.
+- [x] (2pts) In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.

+### App Walkthough GIF

+To be added.
+Check part 1 video below.

+### Notes
+- Getting the Grid View layout right was difficult.
+- Took some time to figure out how to get the tap gesture on the UIImageView
+- Took some time to figure out how to transfer the movie id and form a youtube URL to be used in the WKWebView

 ---

 ## Flix Part 1